Skip to main content

 Brussel sprout and prosciutto poppers

-Sneak in some nutritious veggies for your guests to snack on prior to the big meal by preparing these simple but deliciously savory little bites.
+Sneak in some nutritious garden veggies for your guests to snack on prior to the big meal by preparing these simple but deliciously savory little bites.
 The salty prosciutto and crisp roasted Brussels sprouts complement one another wonderfully for a satisfying pre-dinner nibble.

 Savory pumpkin hummus